aoinoikaz/Hybrid-BlazorWASM-CleanArchitecture-Template/readme.md

 # Blazor Clean Architecture Setup Script

 ## Overview
-This script automates the setup of a Blazor WebAssembly project following Clean Architecture principles.
+This script automates the setup of a Blazor WebAssembly project following Clean Architecture principles, using Jason Taylor CA template as a base.
 It takes care of generating the project structure, adding the necessary NuGet packages, and setting up solution references.
 Additionally, the script comes with a built-in demo CRUD application.
 This CRUD app is fully functional and auto-generates all the required code, making it a comprehensive example for developers to get started.

 ## Prerequisites
 - .NET SDK 7.0 or higher